 - i.
-The duties are as follows: - To promote good practice and effective communication within and between agencies on matters related to the safeguarding and protection of children. - To be a source of advice and expertise on child protection matters to all staff at the point of need. - To co-ordinate and monitor medical input into cases of abuse and or neglect. - To provide safeguarding supervision for medical staff - To participate and contribute to independent management reviews and serious case reviews. - To ensure that there are effective systems of safeguarding audit to monitor the application of agreed child protection standards. - To develop safeguarding training for medical staff and ensure this complies with local and national guidance i.
-The Named Nurse for Looked After Children has responsibility to
+The duties are as follows: - To promote good practice and effective communication within and between agencies on matters related to the safeguarding and protection of children. - To be a source of advice and expertise on child protection matters to all staff at the point of need. - To co-ordinate and monitor medical input into cases of abuse and or neglect. - · To provide safeguarding supervision for medical staff - To participate and contribute to independent management reviews and serious case reviews. - To ensure that there are effective systems of safeguarding audit to monitor the application of agreed child protection standards. - To develop safeguarding training for medical staff and ensure this complies with local and national guidance

-4.5 Named Nurse for Looked After Children (Children in Care)
+4.5 Named Nurse / Named Midwife for Safeguarding Children